VictorMValencia/lead_manager/README.md

 # lead_manager
 Lead Management System

-The purpose of this project was to learn how to learn RestFrame work basics and how to integrate a stack with Django and React for seperate ends
+The purpose of this project was to learn the Rest Framework basics and how to integrate a stack with Django and React for seperate ends

 Technologies:
 - Django for backend